adewynter/no_data_algorithm/README.md

 }
 ```

+>_Note_: the original paper uses φ as the flip rate.
+The code implementation uses 1 - φ for readability.

 # Licence

 MIT Licence for everything that is not part of the Frisian data.
 The Frisian data was sourced from [OpenOrca](https://huggingface.co/datasets/Open-Orca/OpenOrca), [MMLU](https://huggingface.co/datasets/cais/mmlu), [OpenCode](https://huggingface.co/datasets/nvidia/OpenCodeReasoning), and [WildChat](https://huggingface.co/datasets/allenai/WildChat-1M).
 They contain their own licences.